dogweather/forkful/content/en/java/data-formats-and-serialization/working-with-toml.md

   \ format used for config files.
 Programmers use it because it's easy to read,\u2026"
 lastmod: '2024-03-13T22:44:59.992689-06:00'
 model: gpt-4-1106-preview
-summary: "TOML stands for Tom's Obvious, Minimal Language.
-It's a data serialization\
+summary: TOML stands for Tom's Obvious, Minimal Language.
-  \ format used for config files.
-Programmers use it because it's easy to read,\u2026"
 title: Working with TOML
 weight: 39
 ---